Experience at a glance:

-Private Lessons: As we work together, my wish for all lessons is to explore music while having fun and ultimately reaching a level of satisfaction or accomplishment at the conclusion of each lesson, series of lessons, or performance.
+Private Lessons: As we work together, my wish for all lessons is to explore music while fully engaged in the creative art - ultimately reaching a level of satisfaction or accomplishment at the conclusion of each lesson, series of lessons, or performance.

 You play like you practice.
 During our sessions, we will strive for thoughtful, thorough, and creative ways to practice as we reach goals in developing musicianship.